Wangzhijingwzj/Wangzhijingwzj.github.io/_pages/about.md

 My name is Mengyu Li.
 I am a Ph.D. candidate in the [Institue of Statistics and Big Data](http://isbd.ruc.edu.cn/), Renmin University of China, under the supervision of [Assistant Professor Cheng Meng](http://isbd.ruc.edu.cn/sztd/c8798bd759634ad984964a646fb8c25d.htm).
 I received my Bachelor degree in Statistics from Beijing Normal University in 2020.

-My research interests focus on developing efficient methods for large-scale optimal transport problems and statistical models.
-I'm also interested in the applications of statistics and machine learning in solving scientific problems.
+My research mainly focuses on developing efficient methods for large-scale optimal transport problems and statistical models.
+I am also interested in the applications of statistics and machine learning in solving scientific problems.

 Contact
 ======